-Everyone has a unique URL or Unique Resource Locator on LinkedIn.
+Everyone has a unique web address (URL or Unique Resource Locator) on LinkedIn.
 The problem is, the one LinkedIn gives you is completely random, quite unmemorable, and low on search value.

-For example, I might be assigned the LinkedIn URL as below:
+For example, they might assign me the LinkedIn URL as below:

 It's not exactly memorable, and not very juicy for search outside LinkedIn based on your name.
 So change it so that you own it and it's personal to you.
 It's easy.